This Roasted Root Vegetable Soup is delicious and comforting. Stew up a batch next time you need a warm, simple, healthy meal!

 - 4 cups roasted root vegetables

-Peel and dice all the vegetables to a fairly uniform size, about 1 inch.
+- Peel and dice all the vegetables to a fairly uniform size, about 1 inch.
 The onions can be cut in slightly larger pieces, as they are less dense.
-You should have about 3 cups each of the diced rutabagas, turnips, yams, and fennel, 1 ⅔ cup of diced carrots, and 6 cups of cut onions.

-Mix the vegetables together in a large bowl with the olive oil, salt, pepper to taste, thyme, sage, and sherry.
-Vary the amount of herbs to your taste; the amounts given here will add a subtle flavor to the vegetables but won’t dominate.
+- Mix the vegetables together in a large bowl with the olive oil, salt, pepper to taste, thyme, sage, and sherry.
+Adjust the amount of herbs to your taste.

-Spread the vegetables over two shallow baking pans and roast them for an hour or a little longer, until they are tender and flecked with dark brown spots.
+- Spread the vegetables over two shallow baking pans and roast them for an hour or until they are tender and flecked with dark brown spots.

-I like to finish the soup with my favorite garnish, a swirl of fruity olive oil.
+- Finish the soup with your favorite garnish, such as a swirl of fruity olive oil.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!